• Twitter

 Samsung Mobile Canada

-The global electronics company had an amusing exchange with a cheeky customer who asked if he could have one of their newly released Galaxy S-III phones for free.
 After an initial refusal and the customer posting their colorful conversation on Reddit (where it consequently went viral) Samsung saw the merit in yielding to the persistent customer’s demands and gave him what he asked for.

 The original post where the Samsung customer requested the new phone.